 A Final Influencer Marketing Trend of 2021 We Support

-Facebook, Instagram and YouTube have dominated influencer marketing for some time.
+Facebook, Instagram and YouTube have dominated influencer marketing trends for some time.
 But in 2021, we believe that other platforms will rise.
 Twitter and LinkedIn are already making moves to capture the market.

 As creators, you should explore these platforms.
 After all, you may never know where you’ll find your tribe.
 Right?